BMW M30: Motorsport

-The M30 powered a series of E9 CSL and E24 6 Series coupes to European Touring Car Championship (ETCC) throughout the 1970s and into the middle 1980s, even though a more powerful DOHC 24-valve head had been developed for high-performance motorsports and street use.

-The BMW M88 high-performance engine is based on the M30 block.
+The M30 block powered a series of E9 CSL and E24 6 Series coupes to European Touring Car Championship (ETCC) throughout the 1970s and into the middle 1980s, as more powerful DOHC 24-valve heads had been developed for high-performance motorsports and street use.
+The BMW M49 and later BMW M88 high-performance engines are based on the M30 block.